zypher-game/docs/content/pozk/miner/_index.md

 +++
-title = "Zytron Chain"
+title = "Miner"
-description = "A L3 game chain"
-template = "docs/section.html"
-sort_by = "weight"
+description = "How to become a miner" template = "docs/section.html" sort_by = "weight"
-weight = 4001
+weight = 3200
 draft = false
 +++